-So, when I spotted this tutorial to make your own boxwood wreath from Liz Marie Blog on Pinterest, I immediately shared it with our craft night group.
+So, when I spotted this tutorial to make a wreath from Liz Marie Blog, I immediately shared it with our craft night group.
 And I shamelessly asked if anyone had a boxwood shrub we could brutalize.

 Luckily, Nici did.
 And lucky for us, Nici invited us all over that same week to get our wreath on.

 This boxwood wreath is so stinkin’ easy that I plan to make fifteen more for Christmas decorating.
 (I dream big, people.)

 I didn’t want to spend $20 on one at the craft store, so I ended up picking up this stunner at Goodwill on half-price day.
 I consider it an act of charity to beautify this little wreath.
 I ended up paying just shy of $2 for her.